anubhavanand1516/microservices-based-order-tracking-system-using-DynamoDB-Redis-AWS-Lambda-and-ML-for-fraud-detection/README.md

-# Python Microservices-Based Order Tracking System (All-in-One)
+# Microservices-Based Order Tracking System

-This project implements a **complete order tracking system using Python**, built on microservices architecture.
+This project implements a **complete order tracking system using Python**, built on a microservices architecture.
 It integrates:

 - **Flask** APIs
 - **DynamoDB** (for orders)